netzwerg/netzwerg.ch/posts/2020-03-30-on-self-care-and-science.markdown

 Let me give you just a tiny bit of neurobiology background.

 In humans, any response to fear is modulated by a brain structure called the amygdala.
-Very simply put, this is what the amygdala triggers in a threatening situation:
+Very simply put, this is what the amygdala kicks off in a threatening situation:

 * stress hormone levels increase
 * breathing becomes shallow and rapid